-Keith Urban will have the honor of performing in a special GRAMMY Salute to The Beatles concert that will air on CBS on February 9.
-The concert will be pre-recorded, but the scheduled air date coincides with the 50th anniversary of The Beatles’ first television performance in the US.
+Keith Urban will have the honor of performing in a special GRAMMY Salute to The Beatles concert that will air on CBS on Feb.
+9, 2014.
+The concert will be pre-recorded, but the scheduled air date coincides with the 50th anniversary of The Beatles’ first television performance in the U.S.

 The footage from The Ed Sullivan Show that night in 1964 has become ingrained in the memories of millions of music fans and history buffs for the last five decades.
-Girls screaming and crying, The Beatles trying to sing “All My Loving” above the hysteria, and Ed Sullivan trying to take it all in made television history.
+Girls screaming and crying, The Beatles trying to sing “All My Loving” above the hysteria, and Ed Sullivan trying to take it all in.

 Alicia Keys, John Legend, Maroon 5, Annie Lennox and Dave Stewart are also among the first announced performers.
 More celebrity names will join that list in coming weeks.